 Week 4: Increasing Socialization

-Socialization is a vital part of a puppy’s development.
+Socialization is a crucial part of a puppy’s growth.
 Continue introducing your puppy to different environments, sounds, and people to help them become confident and well-rounded.

 Key Focus:

-- Socialization: Arrange playdates with other puppies and expose them to new situations like parks or pet-friendly stores.
+- Playdates with other puppies and exposing them to new environments, like as parks or pet-friendly establishments, are important aspects of socialization.

-- Leash Walking: Practice walking on a leash without pulling.
+- Practice walking without tugging while on a leash.
 Use treats to encourage good behavior.

 Week 5: Reinforcing Commands and House Rules

 At this stage, your puppy should be able to follow commands consistently.
-Start reinforcing good behavior and making training more challenging.
+Make training more difficult and begin rewarding good conduct.

 Key Focus:

-- Potty Training: Your puppy should be almost fully house trained by this point, with fewer accidents.
+- Potty Training: Your dog should be almost totally housebroken and falling less frequently by this point.

 - Chewing: Redirect chewing behavior to appropriate toys and ensure your home is puppy-proofed.